All resources

 • Start from the goals and tasks you want to accomplish.
 For example, a major trend on the market nowadays is dynamic reports.
 If a tool cannot work with dynamic reports, that’s a strike against it.

 • Consider the amount of money you’re ready to pay.
-If your team is big enough and every employee has to work with the visualization tool, then the cost per user may be a stop sign.
+If your team is big enough and every employee has to work with the data visualization tool, then the cost per user may be a stop sign.

 • Decide who will use the tool and how: